 These unmanned vehicles have built a reputation for safety and efficiency.
 Businesses looking for new ways to increase productivity in manufacturing and distribution facilities are looking to this emerging technology to increase profits.
-The technology used in AGV’s seeks to decrease the amount of human labor a company must use, while increasing the level of safety in environments where mobile equipment is mixed with pedestrian employees.
+The technology used in AGVs seeks to decrease human labor while increasing safety in environments where mobile equipment is mixed with pedestrian employees.

 Bostelman said the NIST is working with industry engineers and researchers to provide technical foundations to strengthen and expand safety standards.
-“NIST conducts experiments that provide data to support the development of test methods that augment safety standards for industrial vehicles,” he said.
+“NIST conducts experiments that provide data to support the development of test methods that augment safety standards for industrial vehicles.”

-However, the standard still includes an exception for obstacles suddenly appearing at less than the minimum AGV stopping distance.
+While AGVs are equipped with safety sensors to stop the vehicles from colliding with a human or other obstacle, there are limitations to this technology.
+Even the NIST B56.5 AGV safety standards include an exception for obstacles suddenly appearing at less than the minimum AGV stopping distance.
 The exception states: “Although the vehicle braking system may perform correctly as intended, it cannot be expected to function properly if an object suddenly appears in its path inside of the designed safe stopping distance.
 Examples include, but are not limited to, an object falling from overhead or a pedestrian stepping into the path of a vehicle at the last instant.”

-As more automatic guided vehicles are used in manufacturing, distribution and logistics operations, the need for keeping pedestrian employees safe is paramount.
-The on-board safety technology in AGVs continues to change and improve.
-With advanced safety technology and equipment, excellent training, and visual cues like signs and floor markings, employee injuries in mobile equipment related accidents could shrink dramatically in the near future.
+As more and more automatic guided vehicles are used in manufacturing, distribution and logistics operations, the need to keep pedestrian employees safe is paramount.
+The onboard safety technology in AGVs continues to change and improve, significantly reducing the risk of injury in these facilities.
+And with advanced safety technology and equipment, excellent training, and visual cues like signs and floor markings, employee injuries in mobile equipment related accidents could shrink dramatically in the near future.